Amazfit’s new GTS 2e and GTR 2e cheap smartwatches are official and coming soon

 The new smartwatches will also come with stress-level, heart-rate and sleep quality monitoring, suggesting the company is doubling down on delivering an all-round health protection experience.
 Another new feature is a blood-oxygen saturation measurement, meaning the GTS 2e and GTR 2e can monitor changes in your SpO2 levels to offer a better understanding of your physical condition when engaging in sustained physical activity.

-One missing feature from the Chinese release of the Amazfit products doesn't seem to be available on the US or UK device though.
-The GTS 2e and GTR 2e saw a new skin temperature sensor – like that found in the Fitbit Sense – to offer body temperature tracking as you sleep, which could alert you when you’re starting to become ill.
+One missing feature from the Chinese release of the Amazfit products doesn't seem to be available on the US or UK devices, though.
+The GTS 2e and GTR 2e saw the addition of a new skin temperature sensor – like that found in the Fitbit Sense – to offer body temperature tracking as you sleep, which could alert you when you’re starting to become ill.

-The devices aren't able to read your core temperature, but it’s a neat new feature and there's no mention of this feature from Amazfit when the company has spoken about it for other markets.
+The devices aren't able to read your core temperature, but it’s a neat new feature which hasn't earned a mention from Amazfit when the company has spoken about the smartwatches for other markets.
 TechRadar has asked Amazfit to confirm whether or not the feature is missing.

 Cutting shapes